 Start With a Brief

 Before you proceed with anything else, start with understanding the rationale of your fit-out project.
 Why was it conceived in the first place?
-Start by finding the reasons why are you doing it in the first place.
+Start by finding the reasons why you are doing it in the first place.
 Is it because your lease is expiring soon?
 Is it an expansion, a merger, or an acquisition?
 It could be anything.
-It could be that you’re moving because you want to be closer to your clients, or you want to redesign working practices.
+It could be that you’re moving because you want to be closer to your clients or you want to redesign working practices.
 The thing is, if the reason for the project brief is clear, you can be more decisive and effective in pursuing a direction with your project.

 Select the Team